What is global-priorities-relevant research?

 A candidate description/definition; 'direct global impact of research'

 "The direct global impact of a work of research is determined by the value of the information that it provides in helping individuals, governments, funders, and policymakers make better decisions.
 While research may not definitively answer key questions it should leave us more informed (in a Bayesian sense, 'more concentrated belief distributions') about these.
-We will measure the value of these 'better choices' in terms of the extent these "
+We will measure the value of these 'better choices' in terms of the extent these improve the welfare of humans and other sentient beings, and the survival and flourishing of life and human civilization and values."

 The above comes close to how some people on The Unjournal team think about research impact and prioritization, but we don't plan to adopt an official guiding definition.